I found the Intuous Pro Small tablet be the best tablet for photo-editing and as such this review is predominantly about the small tablet.

 - I found it quite difficult to decide what settings and shortcuts I wanted to use and that too was frustrating at first, but you can always change these so don’t stress.

-Seriously if you want functionality, detailed control, speed and the best photos ever then you need to get yourself one of these babies.
+If you want functionality, detailed control, speed and the best post-processing tablet ever then you need to get yourself one of these babies.

 As Aaron said in the video “If I didn’t have a Wacom Intuos Pro I wouldn’t be doing any PhotoShop”.